Weighted Conformal P-values¶

 )

 Behavior: Draws independent uniform random variables for each test instance.
-Provides the most flexible randomization.
+Provides the most flexible pruning randomization.

-When to use: - Maximum power (fewer false negatives) - Most aggressive FDR control - Research settings where slight variance is acceptable
+When to use: - You want the less conservative randomized pruning option - Research settings where run-to-run variance is acceptable

-Trade-off: Highest variance across random seeds, but best expected power.
+Trade-off: Highest variance across random seeds, and often less conservative than deterministic pruning.

 Comparison of Pruning Methods¶